openstack/vitrage-specs/specs/newton/template-validate-api.rst

 Dependencies
 ============

-Depends on the template validation bluprints
+Depends on the template validation blueprints

 Testing
 =======